tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 This way, anyone intercepting the box at any time would be unable to open it.
 {% endcomment %}

-# Brush up on prime numbers
+# Prime numbers

-Let's make a little detour through the number theory and more particularly prime numbers.
-* A **prime** number is a natural integer greater than 1 that is not the product of two smaller natural numbers.
+A **prime** number is a natural integer greater than 1 that is not the product of two smaller natural numbers.
 A prime number can only be divided by itself and 1.
 A number that is not a prime number is called a composite number.

-* A **semiprime** number is the product of exactly two prime numbers.
+A **semiprime** number is the product of exactly two prime numbers.
 For instance, 15 is a semiprime number since it is the product of 3 and 5.
 49 is also a semiprime number (product of 7 and 7).
 But 8 is not a semiprime number (product of 2 and 4 and 4 is not prime).

-* Two distinct numbers are **coprime** if they have no other common factor than 1.
+Two distinct numbers are **coprime** if they have no other common factor than 1.
 In other words, their GCD (Greatest Common Divisor) is 1.
-A prime number is not coprime to itself.
 Two distinct prime numbers are always coprime.
-Two composite numbers can also be coprime: for instance 4 and 9 are both composite numbers but their GCD is 1.
+Two composite numbers can also be coprime (for instance 4 and 9 are both composite numbers but their GCD is 1).
+By definition, a prime number cannot be coprime to itself.

 # Modulus and congruence

 Imagine a clock that shows the hours 1 to 12.
 If it's 10 o'clock now and you add 5 hours, what time will it be?
 Well, 10 + 5 = 15 but the clock only goes to 12, after which it wraps around to 3.
 We see that 15 and 3 are kind of the same thing but not really.
 We say that **3 and 15 are congruent modulo 12**.

 It means that:
-* 15 and 3 have the same remainder when divided by 12, that is 3
+* 15 and 3 have the same remainder when divided by 12 (3)
 * 12 is a divisor of their difference (15 - 3 = 12, which is a multiple of 12)

 In other words, although 15 and 3 are not equal in standard arithmetic, they are "equivalent" in **modular arithmetic**.